infinityworks/node-app-data-connectors/README.md

 ### Connector healthchecks

-You can generate a healtcheck callback ready for consumption by the node-app-base healthcheck listener by invoking the `getHealthCheckCallback` function and passing an array containing all data sources that you want to monitor.
+You can generate a healthcheck callback ready for consumption by the node-app-base healthcheck listener by invoking the `getHealthCheckCallback` function and passing an array containing all data sources that you want to monitor.

 ```
 const healthCheckCallback = DataConnectors.getHealthCheckCallback([dbConnection, redisConnection]);